ovh/docs/pages/web/emails/email_generalities/guide.en-ca.md

 ## Requirements

 - an MX plan solution, available via a [Web Hosting plan]({ovh_www}/web-hosting/){.external}, [the free Start10M Hosting plan]({ovh_www}/domains/start10m_hosting_offer.xmll){.external} or an MX Plan solution ordered separately
-- access to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}
+- access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}

 ## Instructions

-Once the MX Plan solution is created and available, you can manage it from the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
+Once the MX Plan solution is created and available, you can manage it from the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
 Depending on its activation date or if [it has been migrated recently]({ovh_www}/mxplan-migration/){.external}, you may have the old or new version of the solution.
 You will need to check this before you proceed any further.

-To do this, log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, and open the `Web`{.action} section.
+To do this, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, and open the `Web`{.action} section.
 Click `Emails`{.action} in the services bar on the left-hand side, then choose the name of the plan concerned.
 Continue with the next steps, depending on which version you own.

 |MX Plan solution legacy version|MX Plan solution new version|
 |---|---|